 There’s a little Mexican restaurant that we frequent on a regular basis and it may seem odd, but one of the things that brings me back time and time again is their heavenly rice.

-During our many meals there I’ve spent much of my time contemplating why this Mexican Rice is so incredible.
+During our many meals there I spent much of my time contemplating why their Mexican rice is so incredible.
 Short of chasing after the sweet little lady that prepares it, I was bound and determined to figure it out for myself.

 How to Make Restaurant Style Mexican Rice